ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
-You can resubmit your work to the Late/Resubmit submission and request to have your work regraded one more times (for each PA) using Piazza.
+You can resubmit your work to the Late/Resubmit submission and request to have your work regraded one more time (for each PA) using Piazza.

 A staff member will grade your resubmission and let you know when it has been graded.
 Note: depending on how busy the staff is, it may take a few days to grade your resubmission.
 It may also take a week or so after it's graded before the grade is moved to Canvas.